crflynn/stochastic/README.rst

 ---------

-This package offers a number of common discrete-time, continuous-time, and noise process objects for generating realizations of nhppy processes as ``numpy`` arrays.
+This package offers a number of common discrete-time, continuous-time, and noise process objects for generating realizations of stochastic processes as ``numpy`` arrays.

 The diffusion processes are approximated using the Euler–Maruyama method.